jihoonhan-ops/clip-never-forgets/README.md

 **α = 0.5 beats both endpoints** (0.692 vs 0.642 / 0.611) → the two modalities carry complementary information. (α = 0 and α = 1 exactly recover the prototype and zero-shot numbers, sanity-checking the implementation.)

-## Reproduce

-The whole study runs end-to-end on a free Google Colab T4 in roughly 15 minutes.

-1. Open `clip_never_forgets.ipynb` in Colab (Runtime → T4 GPU).
-2. Runtime → Run all.

-The heavy step (CLIP embedding extraction) runs once and is cached; every downstream experiment then runs in seconds.
-All randomness is seeded, so the numbers above reproduce exactly.

 ## Key takeaways

 1. A frozen CLIP backbone does not forget — its representation is unchanged by construction, and class separability survives the full task sequence.